tryingsomestuff/Minic/README.md

 Please note that Minic has always been a little weaker under Windows OS (probably due to cross-compilation lacking PGO).

 ## How to compile
-* Linux (Gcc>9.2 requiered): just type "make", or use the given build script Tools/tools/build.sh (or make your own ...), or try to have a look at Tools/TCEC/update.sh for some hints.
+* Linux (Gcc>12 requiered, Minic is using C++20): just type "make", or use the given build script Tools/tools/build.sh (or make your own ...), or try to have a look at Tools/TCEC/update.sh for some hints.
 The executable will be available in Dist/Minic3 subdirectory.
 * Windows : use the Linux cross-compilation script given or make your own.
 From time to time I also check that recent VisualStudio versions can compile Minic without warnings but I don't distribute any VS project.
 * Android/RPi/... : use the given cross-compilation script or make your own.